This is a named option within the Atmospheric and Oceanic Sciences MS.

 Credits Earned as a University Special Student at UW–Madison

 With program approval, students are allowed to transfer up to 7 credits of coursework numbered 300 or above taken as a UW–Madison University Special student toward the minimum graduate degree credit requirement.
-These credits may transfer toward the minimum graduate coursework (50%) requirement if they are in courses numbered 700 or above or are taken as part of a capstone certificate.
+These credits may transfer toward the minimum graduate coursework (50%) requirement if they are in courses numbered 700 or above or are taken to meet the requirements of a capstone certificate and has the “Grad 50%” attribute.
 Coursework earned ten or more years prior to admission is not allowed to satisfy requirements.

 Probation